HumanSignal/label-studio/docs/source/guide/notion-faq.md

 ### On-premise production upgrades

 1. Use a staging environment to test the upgrade process before performing it on the production environment.
 This can help identify and fix any issues before they affect production systems.
-2. Always follow the HumanSignal’s guidelines and recommendations for upgrading software.
+2. Always follow the Heartex’s guidelines and recommendations for upgrading software.
 This may include specific steps or prerequisites, compatibility requirements, or recommended configurations.

 ## Post-processing for exports